wthayer/documents/docs/BR.md

 No stipulation.

 ### 4.9.5 Time within which CA must process the revocation request
-Within 24 hours after receiving a Certificate Problem Report, the CA SHALL investigate the facts and circumstances related to a Certificate Problem Report and provide a report on its findings to both the Subscriber and the entity who filed the Certificate Problem Report.
+Within 24 hours after receiving a Certificate Problem Report, the CA SHALL investigate the facts and circumstances related to a Certificate Problem Report and provide a preliminary report on its findings to both the Subscriber and the entity who filed the Certificate Problem Report.

 After reviewing the facts and circumstances, the CA SHALL work with any entity reporting the Certificate Problem Report or other revocation-related notice to establish a date when the CA will revoke the Certificate which MUST not exceed the time frame set forth in Section 4.9.1.1.
 The date selected by the CA SHOULD consider the following criteria: